On March 14, 2010, Dr. Alan Goodwin, the Principal of Walt Whitman High School, sent the following e-mail to Whitman parents:

 school events at Walt Whitman High School and Pyle Middle School.

 On January 10, 7:30 - 8:30 AM, T-Mobile launched a balloon at the site to test for visibility.
-Photosimulations of th
+Photosimulations of the results will be available at the open house.

 Should you have any further questions regarding this project please do not hesitate to contact me at 443-570-0014.